 - While agriculture, forestry and fisheries do contribute to Greenhouse Gas (GHG) emissions, they also offer opportunities for climate change mitigation.
 When supported through appropriate incentive mechanisms, mitigation can work in synergy with adaptation, contributing substantially to rural development and environmental sustainability.

 - Climate change must be addressed as an integral part of the overall development agenda to result in sustainable beneficial outcomes.

 Agriculture, forestry and fisheries face many challenges today.
-Agricultural production will have to increase globally by an estimated 60 percent by 2050, and to double in developing countries, to meet projected expanding demands for food and feed from a growing and changing world population.
+Agricultural production will have to increase globally by an estimated 60 percent by 2050 to meet projected expanding demands for food and feed from a growing and changing world population.
 Many current production systems are already under stress through degradation of land and water resources and loss of biodiversity and ecosystem services resulting from unsustainable practices.
 These challenges will be exacerbated by projected climate change and an expected increase in extreme weather events.